 CSPO is the only intellectual consortium dedicated to understanding the linkages between S&T and its effects on society, and to developing knowledge and tools that can more effectively connect progress in S&T to progress toward desired societal outcomes.
 The Consortium draws on the intellectual resources of Arizona State University and other institutions for the scholarly foundation to assess and foster outcome-based policies across a broad portfolio of publicly funded scientific research.
 The Consortium’s core commitment is to generating useable knowledge for real-world decision making.

-George E. Brown Jr. (1920-1999) devoted his life in politics to the idea that science should be the servant of justice, freedom, equality, and enlightenment.
+Congressman George E. Brown, Jr. (1920-1999) devoted his life in politics to the idea that science should be the servant of justice, freedom, equality, and enlightenment.
 CSPO seeks to honor his memory by advancing his mission.